hashicorp/design-system/website/docs/components/separator/partials/guidelines/guidelines.md

 ## Placement

-We recommend using meaningful spacing between content elements, allowing users to scan and understand information quickly.
-Use separators sparingly and purposefully to avoid cluttering the UI and distracting users from the main content.
+Use separators to distinguish between sections on a page visually.
+Use them sparingly and purposefully to avoid cluttering the UI and distracting users from the main content.

 !!!
 Do